Djeutsch/BIOPERIANT12/README.md

 # **BIOPERIANT12**

+A library of Python modules for processing and analysing outputs from various simulations of the BIOPERIANT ocean model developed by Dr. Nicolette Chang from SOCCO.
+BIOPERIANT12 is a mesoscale-resolving ocean model whose simulations results in a series of experiments to address science questions formulated by the Southern Ocean Carbon – Climate Observatory (SOCCO), a research program within the Holistic Climate Change division, Smart Places, of the Council for Scientific and Industrial Research (CSIR)."

+***Important:*** *This Python project is still at its early development stage and is being populated as new processing and analysis tools are developed.*

-A module to load internally and preprocess the BIOPERIANT12 mesoscale-resolving ocean model outputs from SOCCO data server hosted by the CHPC `lengau` cluster.
+The package is currently loaded internally for preprocessing the BIOPERIANT12 model outputs from SOCCO data server hosted by `lengau` cluster, at the Centre for High-Performance Computing (CHPC).

-***Important:*** *This module is still at its early development stage.*

 ## **Quickstart**
 We have a series of tutorials on Jupyter notebooks in the notebooks folder.
 We recommend reading them in the following order to see a typical workflow.
 First install the main required packages as follows: `pip install -r requirements.txt`.